NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 2. The framework assumes that each business unit is independent of the others.
 In some cases, a business unit that is a "dog" may be helping other business units gain a competitive advantage.
 3. The Boston Matrix assumes that the higher your market share the more profitable your product or business unit will be.
 It also rejects the possibility that a niche product with a low market share can be profitable.
 In some cases of reality, dogs offer more profits than cash cows.

+Summary of article (Wnuk et al. “Factors Affecting Decision Outcome and Lead-time in Large-Scale Requirements Engineering”):

+In the case of large market-driven requirements engineering projects, there is a need to maintain thousands of requirements continuously arriving from multiple sources and hence deciding which requirements should be implemented among them is very challenging.
+Also these requirements are often inter-related and originate from an increasing numbers of many stakeholders (such as customers, end users, developers, subcontractors, product features).
+The process of selecting the requirements introduces several challenges such as
+•	Shifting goals
+•	Time stress
+•	Conflicting view points on the value
+•	Uncertain environments
+Hence to improve the efficiency of decision process, more effort should be dedicated towards decision-making aspect identification.
+Minimizing the lead time helps the companies to focus their resources on the most profitable functionality and thus it enables them to remain competitive within the rapidly changing software market.
+Lead time is defined in this article as “the duration between the moment a request was field and the moment the decision was made.”
+In order to achieve and sustain low decision lead time and to increase the efficiency of decision making, there is a need for better understanding of factors that may affect decision lead time and outcome.
+Hence the authors of this paper conducted an exploratory two-stage case study that combines statistical analysis of seven possible relationships among decision characteristics at a large company with a survey of industry participants.
+The goals of this paper are formulated as three research questions and answers to them are obtained through survey and case study.
+The main goals of this paper include
+1. To find possible factors that may influence the decision outcome
+2. To find possible factors that may influence decision outcome and
+3. To find whether the decision lead time affects the decision outcome.
+This paper also includes the validation of the results and extension of the analysis and interpretation of the results of related work.
+The authors of this paper identified five important decision characteristics used by the case company.
+1. Lead time
+2. Number of products affected
+3. Release number
+4. Type of customer
+5. Decision outcome
+However, there is a contradiction between the results of survey and case study.
+The outcomes of this paper include
+1. There is no significant relationship between the release of the product line that a change impacts and the decision lead time.
+2. The lead time for decisions will be shorter when the change requests are issued by the important customers and they are most likely to be accepted.
+3. The chance of accepting a change request is higher if it affects a greater number of products.
+4. Change requests affecting late releases have a significantly higher probability of acceptance.
+5. The lead time to reject a decision is significantly longer than to accept a decision.
+6. Decisions made late in the release cycle have shorter lead times.
+7. Decisions affecting late product line platform releases have either shorter or similar lead times than the decisions affecting earlier product line platform releases.

 Seminar 1:
 GAP analysis:
 It is a process through which a company compares its actual performance with the expected performance in order to determine whether the company is meeting its expectations and utilising the resources effectively.